c6ForH66/ModpackDownloader/README.md

 - Support for curseforge modpacks and ftb modpacks
 - No "blocked mods" problem, fully automatical
 - Ultrafast download by aria2 (download alomst any modpack in a minute with a 1Gbps connection)
+- A real usable UI, no console commands

 ## Installation
 ### Windows